heggy231/eagleton-eats/handynote.md

 # How to run

-## Heroku dployemnet leftover todo:
+## Heroku deployment leftover todo:

 - create table in my beekeeper (connect to heroku postGres db)